aleingmar/aleingmar-pi-portfolio/content/post/hugo-portfolio/index.md

 ---
-title: Despliegue y creación de portfolio web con Hugo.
+title: Deployment and creation of a web portfolio with Hugo.
-description: Proyecto personal - Creación y despliegue de portfolio web para presentar y redactar los proyectos realizados durante mi carrera académica y profesional.
-Efectivamente, el portfolio web donde está leyendo esto ahora mismo.
+description: Personal project | Creation and deployment of web portfolio on my RPI5 server for the presentation of the projects I have done during my academic and professional career.
+Indeed, the web portfolio where you are reading this right now :)
 slug: hugo-portfolio
 date: 2024-09-01 00:00:00+0000
 image: hugo-portfolio.png